This story originally published on Feb. 8, 2016. It was updated on Sept. 23, 2016.

 The company announced today that it raised $4 million in a series A funding round co-led by existing investors Silverton Partners and FloodGate.
 The funds will be used to expand the company into new industries that require professional certifications, while continuing to grow its driver’s ed program state by state, it said in a press release.
 Last year, the company raised $4.7 million in seed funding to help it expand nationwide, according to a Silicon Hills News article.
 It was a major victory for company founder and CEO Blake Garrett, who came up with the idea for Aceable after pitching another endeavor to a colleague: trivia question apps for books.

 “He said, you just need to stop doing this ... this is not a good idea,” Garrett says.
 “It felt like someone punched you in the stomach as hard as they could.”

 His colleague urged him to apply the same model to a topic that required actual, quantifiable learning in an area primed for an upgrade.
 That’s when the lightbulb went off.

 Teens spend a ton of time on their mobile devices and the majority of them take driver’s ed, a notoriously outdated process.
 Why not revamp the content and put it on mobile devices, so students can actually engage with the lessons?

 From the beginning, the idea behind Aceable was to “to deliver an experience that resonates with your audience,” says the 32-year-old entrepreneur.

-To date, about 150,000 people have taken its courses, which can cost up to $100.
-Most users are in Texas, although the company also operates in California and is working to bring its driver’s ed courses to other states.
+To date, about 300,000 people have taken its courses, which can cost up to $100.
+Most users are in Texas, although the company also operates in California, Florida, Ohio and Illinois and is working to bring its driver’s ed courses to other states.
 So far, it’s been a fairly bumpy road.